Scotland, GA Demographics

 A map of Scotland's Population by Race

-Of the 675 places in Georgia, Scotland is the 605th most populous.
+Scotland is ranked the 592nd most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Scotland was ranked the 605th most populous place in the 2020 Census.

 Scotland's White Population